 The dining room was illustrated in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.

 Charles Cummings died in August of 1905.
 Margaret Cummings continued to live at 230 Clarendon until her death in July of 1922.
 Their daughter, Margaret C. Cummings, lived with her.
-By the 1922-1923 winter season, she had moved to 300 Beacon.

 On June 4, 1923, 230 Clarendon was purchased from Charles Cummings’s estate and children, Charles Kimball Cummings and Margaret Cummings, by real estate dealer William H. Agry as trustee of a real estate investment trust he formed in 1912 with Edward N. Chase and Ralph E. Johnson.